Boost Legacy Tournament Rules

 - If there are any issues, contact a Boost Legacy moderator and we will try to resolve the issue.

 - Excessive bad language, racism or unprofessional attitude may result in a DQ or ban from tournament play depending on severity.

 - Impersonating another player or cheating the system in order to play will result in a ban from future tournaments.
-We do not allow unregistered players to compete in matches.
+We do not allow unregistered players to compete in matches or play for others.

 Tournament / Game Rules

 - Spectators are not allowed during any matches of any series during Boost Legacy tournaments.